cesarsalesgomes/dna/README.md

 As the idea of the environment is to look for tools with the highest cost-benefit, and motivated by the 4 question on the Rocketseat **[video](https://www.youtube.com/watch?v=HrkECIzaQvE)** recommendation on which tools to use for monitoring NodeJS applications, **[Nginx Amplify](https://amplify.nginx.com)** monitoring Linux was chosen.

-Much because it was developed by the `Nginx` developers themselves, because of the excellent documentation, easy instalation, free plan for knowledge of the tool, and many other motivations, it was chosen to use the tool instead of the market competitors.
+Much because it was developed by the `Nginx` developers themselves, because of the excellent documentation, easy instalation, free plan for knowledge of the tool, and many other motivations.

 To install the tool on an AWS EC2 instance (Amazon Linux), use the steps below: